rainmanh/jumpscale_core8/docs/BeyondBasics/HRD.md

-## Human Readable Data
+## Human Readable Data Format

-### About HRD

-* HRD is the configuration format in jumpscale.
-* Used in AtYourService configuration.
-* HRD is a more easily read and interpreted format for data, that is friendly to system engineers too.
-* Can even be used as a template engine!
-* It can be used to represent:
- * Configuration files
- * Database objects

-* * * * *
+HRD, abreviation for Human Readeable Data, is the name of the file format used in the configuration files of JumpScale.

-### Example Of An HRD File
+### Example of an HRD file

 ```shell
 #!text
 bootstrap.ip=localhost
 bootstrap.login=root